Pathgather/pulsey/README.md

 - progress

 NEXT
-- create pulseys via javascript instead of / in addition to data-attributes
+- create pulseys via javascript
+- potentially make create.step a class, then allow them to override specific parts of the class
+- ability to choose between javascript and data-attribute methods, or use both
-- load successfully in a react app, behaves properly when that app rerenders/updates (?)
+- load successfully in a react app
-- consider using redux
+- fix all critical ordering bugs

 ISSUES
-- options are not currently specific to each dot and each tooltip - they're global and shouldn't be
-- tooltip needs to be based off the outside of the pulsey target, not off the center
+- various ordering issues, can't arrow key back sometimes, farewell screen doesnt show sometimes, done button doesn't work
 - only want to transition underlay on dotclick() and close() (not nextStep())
-- nextLabel doesn't change to 'finish' when removeStepOnClick is false
-- highlighter doesn't disappear after farewell screen is clicked
-- highlighter shouldnt be shown unless no steps have been clicked yet
 - still using window for a couple variables
-- having trouble with Velocity loop being set to true (doesn't loop, but putting a number there instead does seem to)

 FUTURE
 - give user option to use without velocity (and thus no animations)